 The Second Rule is "When in Doubt, Call the Vet"

-If your cat shows any one of the previously listed symptoms for more than 12 hours, or more than one of them for any length of time, I'd advise calling the veterinarian without delay.
+If your cat shows any one of the previously listed symptoms for more than 12 hours (or at all, if your cat can't urinate), or more than one of them for any length of time, I'd advise calling the veterinarian without delay.
 Obviously, emergencies are just that, and waiting any length of time could put your cat at risk.

 Our senior cat, Bubba, throws up fairly frequently, usually soon after eating.
 We've learned not to be too alarmed about it, because we've had him checked out by our veterinarian several times.
 Some cats just eat too fast and if they have a particularly sensitive stomach, they'll hurl as a result.
 Still, we always watch him closely after these incidents, and if he ever showed any other signs of sickness (lethargy, weakness, continued vomiting, or the significant "3rd eyelid"), we'd get him to the veterinarian immediately.
 We've had cause to do so on a couple of occasions.